 The Recognition Committee is co-chaired by an ISSOTL regional Vice President and a member at large.
 To maintain institutional memory, staggered terms are recommended.
 Members will include at least one student representative, a representative of the Inclusion Subcommittee of the Board, a representative of the Finance Subcommittee of the Board, the ISSOTL Past President, the ISSOTL Secretary, and other members as appointed by the co-chairs.

 Members are encouraged to self nominate or to nominate other members for appointment to committees.
 Each committee chair assembles committee members by considering member-nominated persons, persons proposed by the Recognition Committee, and persons with appropriate interest and expertise for the tasks of the committee.
 Appointments will be made at least three months prior to the annual face-to-face conference so that committees can meet at the annual face-to-face conference along with virtual meetings during the year.

 Except where specified otherwise in the committee descriptions or Board of Directors Leadership Roles sections above, committee members are appointed by the committee chair for a three-year term and may serve no more than twice consecutively; there must be at least a 1-year gap after the second term before a person can rejoin a committee.
 If committee members must discontinue service during their terms, the chair of the committee replaces them, with first opportunity given to those who were previously nominated and rated as appropriate for committee membership.

 The Board of Directors may add, modify, or delete Standing Committees without a vote of the membership.
-Any changes in the committee structure will be announced to the membership and presented as information by the Leadership and Elections Committee at the annual face-to-face business meeting.
-The Board may establish ad hoc committees at any time, but each shall exist for a fixed amount time determined by the board at the appointment of the committee.
+Any changes in the committee structure will be announced to the membership and presented as information by the Recognition Committee at the annual face-to-face business meeting.

 Section 1: Task Forces